 The Doghouse (1996) — that was the name I gave the simple 3-page site I put up midway through college.
 The Internet was pretty new back then, so I was just testing things out.
 I probably called it the Doghouse because my nickname was P Dog.
-Yeah, there’s aren’t too many nicknames for a guy named Pierre.
+Oy, but there aren’t too many nicknames for a guy named Pierre.

 RickyRecap (2007) – a few friends and I built an early Facebook photo-sharing app that was supposed to help people build group photo albums from a large event where multiple people were taking pictures.
 We actually hired a developer and got a working prototype built, but it never took off, so we eventually abandoned it.
 The name RickyRecap came from a funny story in college.